dylan-000/ai_helper/project.md

 ## 1. Base System Functionality

 The AI Terraria Guide system has been developed to handle a diverse range of user scenarios effectively.
-The model (Llama3.2) functions on a foundation of an extensive RAG library built from the Terraria Wiki, which we were able to web-scrape.The primary functionalities include:
+The model (Llama3.2) functions on a foundation of an extensive RAG library built from the Terraria Wiki, which we were able to web-scrape.
+The primary functionalities include:

 * **Item crafting guidance** – The system provides step-by-step recipes and crafting station requirements.
 * **Boss strategy support** – The model is able to recall information on the bosses in the game and offer advice on how the player should go about defeating the boss.